Szymon-Czuszek/Python-Riddles/README.md

 The implementation of the solution can be found in the file: *Riddle 6 - Unique Characters.py*.

 **🔎 Summary:**
 This riddle highlights how to check whether a string has all unique characters using sets.
+It demonstrates:
+- ⚡ Single-pass iteration for efficiency

 ## 📝 Riddle 7 - String Compression